Can You File for Bankruptcy While Unemployed?

 • Will I be unemployed for months or years due to injury or illness?

-• Will medical debt grow while I am unemployed?
+• Will my medical debt grow while I am unemployed?

-Typically, you need to wait to file if you just had a high-earning position because you will fail the Means Test.
-You might also want to wait to file if you need more medical care.
-A bankruptcy discharge only works on your debt when you file, so any major medical debt in the future would not be discharged.
-Wait until your medical procedures or care is complete, so you can see a full view of your medical debt.
+You must wait to file if you recently had a high-earning position because you will fail the means test.
+You might also want to wait to file if you need more medical care in the future.
+A bankruptcy discharge only works on your debt when you file, so any significant medical debt in the future would not be discharged.
+You may wish to wait until your medical procedures or care is complete to see a full view of your medical debt.

 Was this helpful?